“One of the most celebrated, well-known Dim sum in Singapore”

 Dim sum is known for ordering in variety so that everybody can share, so there’s going to be loads of dim sum pictures coming up.
-I’m only highlighting some of the best dim sums I liked at Swee Choon, as there’s just too much too list.
+I’m only highlighting some of the best dim sum dishes I liked at Swee Choon, as there’s just too much to list.

-Yam Paste with Pumpkin and Ginko Nut ($3.80).
-Yes, it’s a dessert but it was the first to arrive on our table.
+Yam Paste with Pumpkin and Ginko Nut (S$3.80) may be a dessert, but it was the first to arrive on our table.
 It’s a coffee shop, so don’t expect Swee Choon to serve dishes according to course order.
-Yam paste was at the thickness I like, not overly gluey, just the right sweetness and the portion was not too much to get jelat (sick of it).
+Yam paste was at the thickness I like, not overly gluey, just the right sweetness and the portion was not too much to get jelak (sick of it).
 Coconut milk made it very fragrant as well.

-Swee Choon Mee Suah Kueh ($2.00).
-This is Swee Choon’s signature carrot kueh mounted with Mee Suah then fried.
+Swee Choon Mee Suah Kueh (S$2.00) is Swee Choon’s signature carrot kueh mounted with mee suah then fried.
 Crispy mee suah on the top paired with the soft insides of the kueh makes the bite more multi-dimensional, rather than the usual carrot cake.

-Red Bean Paste Pancake ($4.80).
-Red Bean paste has always been a childhood favourite of mine, which makes this pancake awesome.
+Red Bean Paste Pancake (S$4.80) has always been a childhood favourite of mine, which makes this pancake awesome.
 Swee Choon makes the pancake skin thin enough so that there is a good ratio of red bean paste to crispy pancake dough.
 A balanced bite of red bean and pancake with each rectangle piece.
 Perfection.

-Prawn and Banana fritter ($2.80).
-Combining prawn and bananas might have sounded crazy at first, but this is a wonderful dish.
+Combining prawn and bananas might have sounded crazy at first, but Prawn and Banana fritter (S$2.80).is a wonderful dish.
 Crispy fried, after biting through the crispy exterior you taste the soft banana flesh, then hit the firmer prawn meat.
 Banana and prawns lend a sweetness that oddly works together, making the fried dough more exciting.

-Char Siew Pau ($1.80).
-Some places serve mini char siew pau for ants, but Swee Choon sticks to the big manly classic version.
+Some places serve mini char siew pau for ants, but Swee Choon sticks to the big manly classic version of Char Siew Pau (S$1.80).
 A classic dim sum order, you can’t say you’ve had dim sum without ordering char siew pau.
 Sweet pork filling and a pau skin that is bouncy and soft.

-Har Kow ($2.40).
-I’m slightly irked here because Har Kaw used to be served in FOURS since the cavemen invented dim sum, but now it comes in TWOs at Swee Choon.
-Same goes for the Siew Mai.
-A good Har kaw is all in the skin’s recipe, which isn’t bad at Swee Choon, but I think Tim Ho Wan does it better.
+I’m slightly irked here because Har Kow (S$2.40) used to be served in FOURS since the cavemen invented dim sum, but now it comes in TWOs at Swee Choon.
+Same goes for the siew mai.
+A good har kow is all in the skin’s recipe, which isn’t bad at Swee Choon, but I think Tim Ho Wan does it better.

-This is just one of the subtle ways that Swee Choon tries to increase price, as well as serving some french fry looking, weird turnip appetizer ($1) at the start of the meal.
+This is just one of the subtle ways that Swee Choon tries to increase the price, as well as serving some French fry looking, weird turnip appetiser (S$1) at the start of the meal.

-Shanghai Xiao Long Pau ($4.00).
-Thank goodness the Xiao Long Pau still comes in fours.
+Thank goodness the Shanghai Xiao Long Pau (S$4.00) still comes in fours.
 Swee Choon’s Xiao Long Pau is really good, with a firm skin that doesn’t just break and spill precious soup all over with merely a touch.
-You have to nip it firmly with chopsticks to break apart, then slurp up the soup and eat the Xiao Long Bao.
+You have to nip it firmly with chopsticks to break apart, then slurp up the soup and eat the Xiao Long Pau.
 Dip with vinegar and get some ginger strips in as well.

 Related Guide: 126 Dim Sum Wen Dao Shi

-Salted Egg Yolk Custard Bun ($3.60).
-This here, is the Pièce de résistance of Swee Choon.
+This Salted Egg Yolk Custard Bun (S$3.60) is the pièce de résistance of Swee Choon.
 You must try it.
 The crusty, sweet and salted egg yolk filling, flowing with their soft pau is truly a delight and one of the best salted egg yolk custard bun I’ve had in Singapore.
 None of that raw eggy taste, the custard is very well made.

-Overall, I feel that Swee Choon Dim Sum has maintained it’s standards through the many years, but has raised prices subtly.
+Overall, I feel that Swee Choon Dim Sum has maintained its standards through the many years, but has raised prices subtly.
 This is understandable in the rising rent and costs of ingredients in Singapore.
-The amount of dim sum variety here is also amazing, even serving some sze char dishes if you oddly came to Swee Choon Dim Sum NOT for Dim Sum.
+The amount of dim sum variety here is also amazing, even serving some zi char dishes if you oddly came to Swee Choon Dim Sum NOT for dim sum.

 Related Guide: Best Dim Sums in Singapore History- The Ultimate Guide